Hammarberg/c2/README.md

         bpl -
 ```
 ### Alternative label addressing
-When referencing a label it's normally done by name, this cannot be done for anonymous labels, but it can be done with a relative count from the current location.
+When referencing a label, it's normally done by name.
+This cannot be done for anonymous labels, but it can be done with a relative count from the current location.
 To reference the previous label use a single `-`, to reference two labels back use `--`, etc. In the same way, use one or more`+` to reference forward labels.
 ### Indexed labels
 Indexed labels are global in nature but they won't provide a namespace for local labels.
-They have to be declared and referenced with an index number.
+They have to be declared and referenced with an index number or a variable.

 Syntax: `<name>[<index>]:`